PowerShell/PowerShell/test/tools/CodeCoverageAutomation/README.md

 ## Execution

-The virtual machine hosting the script, has a scheduled task to start the tests at 5 am PDT.
+The virtual machine hosting the script has a scheduled task to start the tests at 5 am PDT.

 The script follows the steps below: